pippinbarr/cart263-2020/course-information/course-outline.md

 * Confidently search for, find, and use JavaScript libraries in their projects
 * Leverage the power of their programming alongside libraries to create compelling interactive experiences
-* Discuss and evaluate their creative coding projects

 ## Key activities

 ### Lectures
 Each class will include time spent with the instructor leading a session that introducing programming concepts and libraries through presentation, hands-on activities and code reviews.

-### Exercises
-Wherever possible, exercise sets will be made available for those students who wish to drill on the basics of the technical concepts introduced in class.

 ### Weekly assignments
-Most weeks will include an evaluated small assignment in which students will write their own code to practice and demonstrate their mastery of the technologies covered that week.
+Some weeks will include an evaluated small assignment in which students will write their own code to practice and demonstrate their mastery of the technologies covered.

 ### Projects
 There will be three graded projects during the course.
 Each will be used as an opportunity for students to practice and develop their programming skills within a provided framework, but with more room for their own creative ideas.